The Effect of Weak Social Ties: A Common Problem in the World Today

 However, as soon as these emotions lose their intensity and the new becomes routine, they leave those relationships to look for new figures to ‘fulfill’ them.

 The culture of triviality and appearances

 It seems that life today is marked by weak social ties.
 But that doesn’t mean that those who were born in the era of new technologies accept this fact and feel happy with the kinds of relationships that quickly come to an end.
 Quite the opposite.
 In fact, if there’s one thing that a teen needs, it’s to establish solid friendships.

-A study conducted by the University of Portugal indicates how a lack of friends affects the mental health of young people.
+A study conducted by the University of Lisbon indicates how a lack of friends affects the mental health of young people.
 They feel less satisfied with their lives.
 This has an obvious cost to their psychosocial development.

 It’s often a direct consequence of the culture of triviality that tends to be sold on social media.
 In a universe in which appearances are everything, young people lose their individual essence.
 Moreover, they lose the ability to commit themselves and respect their social ties.

 Most people want stable relationships and strong friendships.
 However, they’re unable to take care of them because they prioritize their own needs more.